Chicken Pad Thai

 When I make a dish, it’s usually a 100% effort to make every aspect as good as it can be.
 I do believe the small details are what can really elevate a dish.
 That said, you can skip a few steps if you want.
 Don’t.
 But if you do… 😉

-- I also make my own stir fry oil specifically for asian dishes.
-It’s basically avocado oil plus chili and sesame oils to give it that subtle asian vibe.
+• I also make my own stir fry oil specifically for asian dishes.
+It’s basically a neutral oil plus chili and sesame oils to give it that subtle asian vibe.
 Much better for you than the cottonseed “Stir Fry” oil sold in stores.

 Now run off to the store and go make this thing!
 And I welcome your questions or feedback 🙂

-One final note: it says 4 servings but 3 people could crush this entire serving!
+One final note: it says 2 servings but can stretch to 3 people.

 Ingredients

-- 8 oz Rice sticks - Medium size
+• 7 oz Rice sticks (half bag) - Medium width

-- 1 TBSP soy sauce - low sodium
+• 1 TBSP Shaoxing wine or Mirin - low sodium

 Sauce

-- 2 TBSP Black Thai soy sauce - or Dark Soy
+• 2 TBSP Black Thai soy sauce - or Oyster sauce

 Stir fry